 - 1. Mow across slopes, not up and down. - 2.
-Remove obstacles such as rocks, tree limbs, etc. - 3.
-Watch for holes, ruts, or bumps.
+Remove obstacles such as rocks, tree limbs, etc. - Watch for holes, ruts, or bumps.
 Uneven terrain could overturn the unit.
-Tall grass can hide obstacles. - 4.
-Use slow speed.
-Choose a slow speed so that you will not have to stop or change speed while on the slope. - 5.
-Use extra care with grass catchers or other attachments.
-These can change the stability of the unit. - Keep all movement on the slopes slow and gradual.
-Do not make sudden changes in speed or direction. - 7.
-See your authorized dealer for recommendations of available weights to improve stability.
+Tall grass can hide obstacles. - Use slow speed.
+Choose a slow speed so that you will not have to stop or change speed while on the slope. - This limit was determined per CEN Standard EN 836:1997, Section 5.2.2 and is based on the EN 836 Stability Test procedure described in Section 4.2.4.2.
+The 15 degree "limit of stability" is equal to 50% of the angle at which machine lift-off occurred in static tests.
+Actual dynamic stability may vary depending on operating conditions.

+- Use extra care with grass catchers or other attachments.
+These can change the stability of the unit - Keep all movement on the slopes slow and gradual.
+Do not make sudden changes in speed or direction. - See your authorized dealer for recommendations of available weights to improve stability.